elphick/mass-composition/docs/source/glossary/glossary.rst

     composition
         The composition of the DRY mass.
 Typically chemical composition is of interest (elements and oxides), however mineral composition is/will be supported.

+    MassComposition
+        A class that holds the mass and composition of a sample.

+    Stream
+        A class that inherits MassComposition, and has a source and destination property.
+It is used to represent a MassComposition object flowing between two nodes in a network.
+Synonymous with a stream in a processing flowsheet.